 VidNotes - Best for Multi-Platform Video Transcription

-VidNotes is a versatile transcription app designed for creators who work across multiple platforms.
-It supports YouTube videos, local video files, and social media content, making it ideal for modern video editors who source content from various platforms.
+VidNotes is a versatile transcription app built for creators who work across platforms.
+It supports YouTube videos, local video files, and social media content.
+Good fit for modern video editors who source content from different platforms.

 - AI-powered transcription with 95%+ accuracy